Skip to main content

 ALS is a progressive neurodegenerative disease that leads to loss of independence and a shortened lifespan

 Amyotrophic lateral sclerosis (ALS) is a relentless and progressive neurodegenerative disease that affects the motor neurons of the brain and spinal cord.
-Symptoms vary from person to person, some forms of ALS begin with limb weakness, while others start with bulbar symptoms.
+Symptoms vary from person to person.
+Some forms begin with limb weakness, while others start with bulbar symptoms affecting speech or swallowing.
 All forms ultimately lead to loss of independence and a markedly shortened lifespan.
-Median survival remains three to five years, and diagnosis is often delayed.
+Median survival remains three-to-five years, and diagnosis is often delayed.

 AP-101 binds selectively to the misfolded, toxic form of SOD1 and helps the body’s immune system clear these harmful proteins.